tdpetrou/pandas_cub/README.md

 <pandas_cub.DataFrame at 0x116d405c0>
 ```

-The `_repr_html_` method is made available to developers by iPython so that your objects can have nicely formatted displays within Jupyter Notebooks.
+The `_repr_html_` method is made available to developers by iPython so that your objects can have nicely formatted HTML displays within Jupyter Notebooks.
 Read more on this method [here in the iPython documentation][12] along with other similar methods for different representations.

 This method must return a string of html.
 This method is fairly complex and you must know some basic html to complete it.
 I recommend copying and pasting the implementation from pandas_cub_final instead of doing it yourself.